JacoboLansac/audits/solo/soar-review.md

 - Crafting the attack requires several assumptions: more than one SOAR liquidity pool, flashloans available in one of them, enough liquidity for these flashloans, etc

-The exact magnitude of the price-manipulation attack would depend on the SOAR available for flashloan, the liquidity available in the pool and the amount of SOAR that are avaiable for purchase.
+The exact magnitude of the price-manipulation attack would depend on the SOAR available for flashloan, the available liquidity in the pool and the amount of SOAR that is available for purchase.
 The attack will not always be profitable.

 #### Mitigation